Gingerbread man: History

 Gingerbread dates from the 15th century and figurative biscuit-making was practised in the 16th century.
 The first documented instance of figure-shaped gingerbread biscuits was at the court of Elizabeth I of England.
 She had the gingerbread figures made and presented in the likeness of some of her important guests, who brought the human shape of the gingerbread cookies.

+Gingerbread was long associated with fairs and festivals, and by the 19th century was connected to Christmas.
+In the British Victorian royal household, gingerbread was given to the children and the dog.
+A type of gingerbread called Pepper Cake was popular at Christmas in West Riding, Yorkshire.